-The turbo dominates the YB like a massive chili on a tiny pizza, and many people think it is the business end of the engine.
-In reality, it is just another component part of the entire YB package, and as such needs to be carefully considered to work with everything else in the engine when tuning.
+The turbo dominates the YB like a massive chili on a tiny pizza.
+Many people think it is the business end of the engine.
+In reality, it is just another component part of the entire YB package.
+As such, needs to be carefully considered to work with everything else in the engine when tuning.

 The standard Garrett T3 found on the Sierra and Sapphire Cosworth is good enough to see you with around 300bhp, and specialists like Turbo Performance can make use of tricks like cut-back blades, and 360-degree thrust bearings to help improve performance of the OE unit.

-But the traditional upgrade is the Escort Cosworth’s larger T34 turbo – which can be utilised to give 350-to-400bhp.
+But the traditional upgrade is the Escort Cosworth’s larger T34 turbo, capable of 350-to-400bhp with the right optimisation.
 Because they are all based on the same Garrett T3 core, specialists like Turbo Performance can actually pick-and-mix housings to create a T34 with the T3’s smaller 0.48 exhaust housing, for example, to provide greater peak power than a stock T3 but with less lag than a stock T34.